<em>Eucalyptus</em>: planting, pruning and care

 Where to plant eucalyptus?

-The ideal climate for Eucalyptus is coastal or the south of France, where winters are mild and short.
-But on closer inspection, Ireland or Brittany host magnificent specimens in much less sunny, cooler and wetter conditions, provided they are sheltered from wind.
+Ideal climate for Eucalyptus is seaside or southern France, where winters are mild and short.
+But on closer inspection, Ireland and Brittany host magnificent specimens in much less sunny, cooler and more humid conditions, sheltered from wind.

-Gum trees are useful for drying out wet ground because they use large amounts of water even in winter.
-However, once well established they are drought-resistant and generally do very well in Mediterranean-type climates.
+Gum trees are useful to dry out wet ground, as they consume large amounts of water even in winter.
+Once well established they are, however, drought-resistant and generally do very well in Mediterranean-type climates.

 When to plant?

-Eucalyptus is best planted at the beginning of spring to avoid exposure to winter cold, unless climate is dry and warm.
+Eucalyptus is preferably planted in early spring to avoid winter cold, unless climate is dry and warm.

 How to plant?

-Prefer planting young plants, which cope better with transplant stress.
+Prefer planting young plants which cope better with planting stress.

-• Dig a planting hole 50 cm in every direction.
+• Dig a planting hole of 50 cm all round.

-• Add a 20 cm draining layer (gravel, coarse sand, pumice…) if your soil is heavy and severe frosts are possible.
+• Add a 20 cm draining layer (gravel, coarse sand, pumice…) if soil is heavy and severe frosts are likely.

-• For a tree expected to grow large, drive in four stakes 8 cm in diameter around the hole and attach them to the trunk with soft ties.
+• For a large tree, drive in four stakes 8 cm in diameter around the hole and tie to trunk with soft ties.

-• Place the rootball so as not to bury the collar.
+• Place rootball so as not to bury the collar.

-• Fit soft ties so the tree is staked without risk of injuring the trunk.
+• Fit soft ties to stake without risk of injuring the trunk.

-Establishment is easy and rapid and only requires monitoring of watering during the first two years after planting.
+Establishment is easy and quick and only requires monitoring of watering during first two years after planting.

-In windy coastal regions such as Brittany, a useful tip is to plant the eucalyptus above a fairly large rock so the roots can grow around it.
-This strengthens anchorage: with a taproot and a large crown the tree can sometimes be uprooted by strong gusts.
-Then let nature take its course; formal shaping of the tree is unnecessary.
+In windy coastal areas such as Brittany, a trick is to plant eucalyptus above a large rock so roots can grow around it.
+This helps anchor tree which, with a taproot and large crown, can sometimes be uprooted by strong gusts.
+Then let nature take its course; shaping tree is unnecessary.

-Choose a pot large and deep enough, filled with a substrate that is both light and rich.
+Choose a large, deep pot, filled with a substrate that is both light and rich.

-→ Discover our advice sheets: Eucalyptus: how to protect from cold in winter? and Growing eucalyptus in a pot
+→ Discover our care sheets: Eucalyptus – how to protect from cold in winter? and Growing eucalyptus in a pot

 Pruning and care

-Water regularly for first two years during summer; afterwards plant will need no care once well established in ground.
-However, take care with watering potted Eucalyptus by letting surface of substrate dry between waterings because its roots cannot sink deeply to draw water.
-You can overwinter it in an unheated, light-filled greenhouse or room, like an oleander.
+Water regularly for first two years during summer then plant will need no care once well established in open ground.
+By contrast, ensure watering of Eucalyptus in a pot by letting surface substrate dry between waterings because its roots cannot penetrate deeply to draw water.
+You can overwinter it in a cold greenhouse or in an unheated, bright room in winter, like an oleander.

-If severe frost scorches twigs, don’t worry, cutting back to ground level often produces rapid regrowth.
+If severe frost scorches twigs, do not worry: cutting back to ground level often encourages rapid regrowth.
 Be sure to select 1 to 3 stems to reform a tree.
-Some gardeners prefer to keep a handsome, bushy shrub about 3 m high by systematically cutting back in March.
+Some gardeners prefer to maintain a fine, bushy shrub about 3 m high by systematic hard pruning in March.
 Take care not to inflict large pruning wounds!
 You can also cut some large roots to limit vigour.
 As a rule, Eucalyptus does not require pruning.
-Simply remove small branches from trunk to give it a smooth appearance and remove twigs within crown while tree is still young.
+Limit yourself to removing small branches from trunk to give a smooth appearance and to removing twigs within the crown while tree is still young.

-Able to draw water and mineral salts from deep down, eucalyptus needs nothing to develop, let nature take its course.
-For low-vigour varieties grown in a container, add compost or potting soil occasionally as topdressing in autumn.
+Able to draw water and mineral salts from deep down, Eucalyptus needs nothing to develop, let nature take its course.
+For low-vigour varieties grown in a container, occasionally add compost or potting compost as a top-dressing in autumn.

 Eucalyptus is naturally quite resistant to diseases and pests.
-Eucalyptus gall sometimes occurs in Mediterranean regions, caused by sting from a small wasp Ophelimus eucalypti, which turns leaves yellow.
-Remove affected foliage quickly.
+Eucalyptus gall sometimes occurs in Mediterranean region, caused by the sting of a small wasp Ophelimus eucalypti and which makes leaves yellow.
+Cut away affected foliage quickly.

-→ Learn more about diseases and pests of Eucalyptus with Gwenaëlle!
+→ Learn more about Eucalyptus diseases and pests with Gwenaëlle !

 Eucalyptus bark